 The layoffs resulting from the corona virus and other effects of the coronavirus on employment and unemployment funds have been popular topics in recent days.
 In this article we gathered answers to the most common questions our customers have asked us.
 We will supplement and add information as necessary.

-Temporary amendments concerning the waiting period, the maximum payment period and the employment condition entered in to force on 15 April.
-Read more
+Temporary legislative amendments concerning the waiting period, the maximum payment period and the employment condition remain in force until 31 December 2020.
+See the article.

 What should I do if I’m laid off as a result of the coronavirus?

 If you are laid off, register as an unemployed jobseeker in the online service of the TE Office on the very first day you are laid off.
 Your entitlement to earnings-related allowance is determined by the opinion issued by the TE Office.

 You can apply for earnings-related unemployment allowance in KOKO’s online eService 2 weeks after the start of your lay-off.
 The members of the fund can be paid earnings-related allowance during the lay-off period, provided that the membership and employment conditions are met.

 Can I get a daily allowance if I haven’t been laid off, but working is prevented?

 If the employer does not lay you off, but your work is prevented, register with the TE Office.
 The TE Office will issue a statement to the unemployment fund as to whether the prevention is a reason comparable to a layoff.
 You are entitled to earnings-related allowance for the duration of the reason comparable to a layoff.

 If you have to stay at home with your child(ren) after the closedown of schools, you cannot receive unemployment allowance, as you are neither unemployed nor laid off.

 What do I do if I get sick while unemployed?